SamBailey6194/pointless_impressions/docs/markdowns/FEATURES.md

 **Result:** Every page of Pointless Impressions is optimised for search engines, social media sharing, and user experience, while sensitive pages are protected from indexing.
 This setup reduces maintenance overhead by centralising SEO logic in a single template.

+### Payments Feature

+Due to the client having an existing Square account with a subscription already set up, I integrated Square payments into the checkout process.
+This allows users to securely complete their purchases using Square's payment gateway, ensuring compliance with payment regulations and providing a seamless checkout experience.
+The features are listed in the next section.

 ### Existing Features

 #### Header & Navigation (Responsive Navbar)